RVCC-IDMX/about-me-Willxxii/README.md

 ![Color Schemes](./img/example.jpg)

 After following several steps in the About Me Final Project module, I have concluded that my color scheme is awesome and needs no changing at all.
 I added a picture of myself to replace my hero avatar, along with adding hyperlinks to my repository and instagram.
 I included a lengthy bioagraphy paragraph and extended the hobby list aswell.
 I also changed up some of the aestetics of the page in the form of new borders and formatting.
+I also have replaced the dummy Pide and Prejudice lorem ipsum with a lovely article about road trips and embedding Google maps.

+Below are MLA citations to the three sources I used for the blog article:

+Juviler, Jamie.
+“How to Embed Google Map in HTML [Step-By-Step Guide].”
+Hubspot, 2 Jan.
+2023, https://blog.hubspot.com/website/how-to-embed-google-map-in-html.
+Accessed 10 Dec.
+2023.

+“How to Embed a Google Map into a Web Page.”
+Plugged In: For UMaine Extension Staff and Volunteers, The University of Maine, 3 Sept.
+2019, extension.umaine.edu/plugged-in/technology-marketing-communications/web/tips-for-web-managers/embed-map/.

+Basic Hacks, director.
+How to Get IFRAME HTML Code for a Location from Google Maps | How to Embed Google Map Using Iframe.
+YouTube, 28 Sept.
+2020, https://www.youtube.com/watch?v=xEESt2LpRCw.
+Accessed 10 Dec.
+2023.

 ©2023 - Will Sisler